EliiasG/MonoGameDrawingApp/README.md

 The remaning items of the list are parameters for the profile.
 ### Types of profiles:
  - "Png": exports to a .png file.
-   - The first parameter is a unsigned number, representing the amount of pixels per unit.
+   - The first parameter is an unsigned number, representing the amount of pixels per unit.
    - The second parameter is a boolean that determines if it should round to whole units (if true, the width and height will always be divisible by the first parameter).
  - "Tris": exports to a .tris file.
    - Has no parameters.